April 15, 2017_Can I Make a Good Instructional Video that Lasts only 60 Seconds?

 I got a great question from a tech vendor in Georgia today.
 He asked if you could use a teleprompter to present a webinar.
 My response was

 “The linear nature of a teleprompter would be a little problematic when questions are posed.
 But, a teleprompter can still be an effective tool, especially if the presenter use a remote like the ikan elite bluetooth remote to subtly pause and start the rolling text to respond to questions.
-Having a couple prepared responses like “that’s a great question, and we’ll cover that a little later in this call” would enable the presenter to get right back on track.”
+Having a couple prepared responses like “that’s a great question, and we’ll cover that a little later in this call” would enable a presenter to get right back on track, too.

 Nov.
 10, 2017__”More Professional without Spending More Time”